spacetelescope/jwst/docs/jwst/associations/association.rst

 Terminology
 -----------

-As has been described in :ref:`asn-what-are-associations`, an ``Association`` is a Python :py:obj:`dict` or :py:obj:`list` that is a group of things that belong together and are created by association rules.
+As has been described in :ref:`asn-what-are-associations`, an `~jwst.associations.association.Association` is a Python :py:obj:`dict` or :py:obj:`list` that is a group of things that belong together and are created by association rules.
 However, as will be described, the association rules are Python classes which inherit from the :class:`~jwst.associations.association.Association` class.